A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

-\begin{rem} The Hodge bundle $\E$ on the moduli space also defines tautological classes.
+The Hodge bundle $\E$ on the moduli space also defines tautological classes.
 Recall that the bundle $\E$ on $\CM_g$ is the locally free sheaf of rank $g$ whose fiber over a moduli point $[C] \in \CM_g$ is the space of holomorphic differentials on $C$.
 Chern classes of the Hodge bundle are also natural cycles.
-The Grothendieck-Riemann-Roch computation by Mumford \cite{M} shows that lambda classes are expressed in terms of kappa classes and belong to the tautological ring. \end{rem}
+The Grothendieck-Riemann-Roch computation by Mumford \cite{M} shows that lambda classes are expressed in terms of kappa classes and belong to the tautological ring.
 For a fixed curve $C$ the connection between tautological classes on the Fulton-MacPherson compactification of $C^n$ and the space of curves with rational tails are explained in our previous works \cite{T1,T2,T3}.
 Based on the same picture we can see the connection between tautological classes on $\CM_{g,n}^{rt}$ and $\CC_g^n$.
 The idea is to view $\CM_{g,n}^{rt}$ as the relative Fulton-MacPherson compactification of the space $\CC_g^n$ over $\CM_g$ for $g \geq 2$.
 In genus one we need to consider the base $\CM_{1,1}$ instead.
 To get a uniform description we assume that $g>1$ below.
 From this picture one can think of the divisor classes $D_I$ for $|I| \geq 3$ as exceptional divisors which appear in the process of blow-ups.
 Notice that the pull-back homomorphism identifies the Chow ring of $\CC_g^n$ with a subalgebra of $A^*(\CM_{g,n}^{rt})$.
 We use this identification and view $R^*(\CC_g^n)$ as a subalgebra of $R^*(\CM_{g,n}^{rt})$.
 The following statement follows from the discussion above:

 \begin{prop} The tautological ring $R^*(\CM_{g,n}^{rt})$ of $\CM_{g,n}^{rt}$ is an algebra over $R^*(\CC_g^n)$ generated by the divisor classes $D_I$ for subsets $I$ of $\{1, \dots , n\}$ with at least 3 elements. \end{prop}